 7. Saint Famille Wines

 St Famille produces eight white grapes and four red.
 Their L’acadie white is award-winning.
 They have a larger range of reds than most wineries in the area and also do sparklings.

 8. Planter’s Ridge

 Technically speaking Planter’s Ridge is in the nearby area of Port Williams but it is still an easy drive from Wolfville.
 Their tasting room is particularly stunning with high beam based ceilings and some amazing views.

-They have quite an extensive range of whites – Tidal Bay, L’Acadie, Chardonnay, Riesling plus several reds and a rose.
-No self-respecting Wolfville Winery wouldn’t have their own unique speciality wine and for Planter’s Ridge, it is their Sparkling Mead.
+Planter’s Ridge Winery has quite an extensive range of whites – Tidal Bay, L’Acadie, Chardonnay, Riesling plus several reds and a rose.
+No self-respecting Wolfville Winery wouldn’t have their own unique specialty wine and for Planter’s Ridge, it is their Sparkling Mead.

 Avondale Sky Winery is the oldest vineyard in the province but it is one of the newest wineries.
 The Avondale Sky Winery offers a wide range including sparkling, rose and ice wines as well as small lots.